aresortiz/aresortiz-portfolio/index.md

 **Formula Student**

 September 2023 - May 2024
-* Formula Student is automobile competition between students from universities around the world, promoting excellence in engineering through the design of a single-seat vehicle.
+* Formula Student is an automobile competition between students from universities around the world, promoting excellence in engineering through the design of a single-seat vehicle.
 There, I was part of TM Racing Team, where I worked for the Vehicle Dynamics area, building TCL scripts in order to automate lap time simulations and test runs in the IPG CarMaker software.

 * * *